Connect with us

 Devki Group chairman Narendra Raval.
 PHOTO | FILE

-Devki Group chairman Narendra Raval revolutionised the Kenyan cement market more than a decade ago when he founded the National Cement Company to produce and supply low priced cement to construction sites across the country.
+Devki Group chairman Narendra Raval revolutionised the Kenyan cement market more than a decade ago when he founded the National Cement Company to produce and supply low-priced cement to construction sites countrywide.

-And now, Mr Raval, popularly known as Guru, wants to do more.
-He plans to build factories near catchment areas to shorten the distances covered by trucks transporting materials to sites – with the ultimate goal of further cutting cement prices.
+And now, Mr Raval wants to do more.
+He plans to build factories near catchment areas to shorten the distances covered by trucks transporting materials to sites – striving to reduce cement prices even further.

-Mr Raval’s National Cement Company, a member of the Devki Group of Companies, has just completed construction of a cement factory at Salgaa in Nakuru, with an installed processing capacity of 750,000 metric tonnes annually.
+Mr Raval’s National Cement Company, a subsidiary of Devki Group, has just completed construction of a cement factory at Salgaa in Nakuru, with an installed processing capacity of 750,000 metric tonnes annually.

 The new factory is selling its product at Sh530 per 50-kilogramme bag in Nakuru and its environs, down from upwards of Sh650, in a move that threatens to spark a new price war among sellers of the commodity in the region.